halkyonio/tap/demo.md

 tanzu service class-claim create postgresql-1 --class postgresql-unmanaged -n demo3
 ```
 - Please run `tanzu services class-claims get postgresql-1 --namespace demo3` to see the progress of create

-- When the DB pod is ready, then grant the user to fix the issue `permission denied for schema` that the spring petclinic log will report otherwise
-  `kubectl exec -it postgres-db-0 -n service-instances -- bash -c "psql -d postgres-db -c \"GRANT postgres to pgappuser;\""`
--
 - Obtain the Service Claim reference by running the following command:

 ```bash